Here Are The 20 Best Income Portfolios Built with ETFs for 2023

 If you're looking for income then you should look at this list of the 20 best income portfolios.

 A balanced portfolio is a portfolio built with just stocks and bonds.

 Balanced portfolios are the backbone of investment portfolios.
-The portfolios can be built with just 2 ETFs.
-They are exposed to between 10% and 90% equities with the rest allocated to bonds.
-There are low-risk portfolios and high-risk portfolios.
+The balanced portfolios can be built with just 2 ETFs.
+They are a mix b to between 10% and 90% equities with the rest allocated to bonds.

 Here is how you build the Balanced Portfolio 80/20 portfolios with ETFs

 Below you can see the historical return of the balanced portfolios.
 Notice the increasing returns as more stocks are added.